DR HEATHER CAME & ASSOCIATES

 Leah Waipuka-Bain

-Ko Ngāti Kahungunu mē Rangitāne, ki Wairarapa ōku iwi, Ngai Tūmapūhia-ā-Rangi te hapū.
+Ko Ngāti Kahungunu mē Rangitāne ki Wairarapa ōku iwi, Ngai Tūmapūhia-ā-Rangi te hapū.

-Leah's experience in the education sector spans two decades in both English and Māori immersion contexts specialising in health, physical education, and Te Reo.
+Leah's experience in the education sector spans two decades in both English and Māori immersion contexts specialising in Health and Te Reo.
 She has led iwi operations in the treaty settlement process.
 She is a proud wāhine leader of her whānau and hapū continuing the mahi of her tipuna for most of her life at grass roots.
 Leah is also a policy specialist who advises and integrates Te Ao Māori, Matauranga Māori, Te Tiriti, and Te Reo into policy across both the NGO and public sectors.
 Her other skills are within Māori Strategic Communications.

-Currently Leah leads policy supporting the aspirations of the Mana Wāhine claims.
-She also has worked as a principal advisor to Te Aka Whaiora secretariat and governance in the lead up to establishment.
+Leah is involved in developing policies supporting the aspirations of the Mana Wāhine claims.
+Also was involved in supporting leadership at Te Aka Whaiora.
 Leah was the Acting CE of the Public Health Association, before representing the PHA Māori Caucus on executive board.
 She is the Director of Kōpū Consulting Ltd, and an executive member of STIR.
-Leah is currently completing her Masters in Education (Te Reo Māori Medium) at Te Wānanga o Raukawa.
+Leah has completed her tohu Tāhuhu Whakaaokoranga (Masters in Education Kaupapa Māori) at Te Wānanga o Raukawa.
+She practices Critical Te Tiriti Analysis, and supports Te Tiriti Racal Justice.

 Wiremu Woodard